Start an anvi'o interactive display to see functions across genomes.

 anvi-display-functions -e external-genomes \ -i internal-genomes \ -g genomes-storage-db \ --annotation-source COG20_FUNCTION \ --profile-db COGS-PROFILE.db \ --print-genome-names-and-quit

-In which case anvi’o would report all the functions once it recovers everything from all sources, and print them out for you to create a groups file before re-running the program with it.
+In this case anvi’o will recover all the functions from all sources and print them out for you to create a groups file before re-running the program with it.

-This analysis will add the following additional layers in your interactive display: ‘enrichment_score’, ‘unadjusted_p_value’, ‘adjusted_q_value’, ‘associated_groups’.
+This analysis will add the following additional layers to your interactive display: ‘enrichment_score’, ‘unadjusted_p_value’, ‘adjusted_q_value’, ‘associated_groups’.
 See functional-enrichment-txt to learn more about these columns.

-Once it is run, this program essentially aggregates all function names that occur in one or more genomes among the set of genomes found in input sources.
-The user can ask the program to use accession IDs to aggregate functions rather than function names:
+Once executed, this program essentially aggregates all function names that occur in one or more genomes among the set of genomes found in input sources.
+The user can instruct the program to use accession IDs to aggregate functions rather than function names:

 anvi-display-functions -e external-genomes \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db \ --aggregate-based-on-accession

-While the default setting, which is to use function names, will be appropriate for most applications, using accession IDs instead of function names may be important for specific purposes.
-There may be an actual difference between using functions or accession to aggregate data since multiple accession IDs in various databases may correspond to the same function.
+While the default setting, which uses function names, will be appropriate for most applications, using accession IDs instead of function names may be important for specific purposes.
+There may be an actual difference between using functions or accessions to aggregate data since multiple accession IDs in various databases may correspond to the same function.
 This may lead to misleading enrichment analyses downstream as identical function annotations may be over-split into multiple groups.
 Thus, the default aggregation method uses function names.

-This is a bit confusing, but actually it is not.
-In some cases a gene may be annotated with more than one function names.
+This is somewhat nuanced, but actually straightforward.
+In some cases a gene may be annotated with more than one function name.
 This is a decision often made at the function annotation tool level.
 For instance anvi-run-ncbi-cogs may yield two COG annotations for a single gene because the significance score for both hits may exceed the default cutoff.
 While this can be useful in anvi-summarize output where things should be most comprehensive, having some genes annotated with multiple functions and others with one function may over-split them (since in this scenario a gene with COGXXX and COGXXX;COGYYY would end up in different bins).
-Thus, anvi-display-functions will will use the best hit for any gene that has multiple hits.
-But this behavior can be turned off the following way:
+Thus, anvi-display-functions will use the best hit for any gene that has multiple hits.
+But this behavior can be modified as follows:

 anvi-display-functions -e external-genomes \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db \ --aggregate-using-all-hits